 Mr. Conley attended Christopher Newport University and graduated with a B.A. in Political Science.
 Jeff joined NAMI-CVA in 2013 after learning that some of his friends and acquaintances were personally affected by mental illness; some dying by suicide.
 Since joining NAMI-CVA, Jeff has completed Applied Suicide Intervention Skills Training (ASIST), NAMI Smarts Advocacy training, Youth Mental Health First Aid Mentor Training, and the Duke University non-profit management Certificate offered thru the Cameron Foundation.
 Jeff has provided mental health and suicide intervention presentations at Virginia Commonwealth University’s School of Occupational Therapy, Elephant Insurance, the Commonwealth of Virginia’s Managers Association, the Health Planning Region IV Peer Recovery Conference, and many other venues.
 Today, Jeff coordinates consumer and family members programs and represents NAMI-CVA at stakeholder meetings, local health fairs, and regional health summits.

 Lindsey joined NAMI Central Virginia in September 2017 as Community Outreach Coordinator.
 She recently moved to Richmond from Gainesville, Florida in hopes of working for a nonprofit organization and in pursuit of cooler weather.
 Lindsey graduated from the University of Central Florida with a Bachelor of Science in Psychology and coursework in Multicultural Studies.
 Her passion for community outreach and mental health awareness stems from lived experience, as well as her time spent as an intern at the Gainesville Child Advocacy Center.
-Lindsey is devoted to advocating for those affected by mental illness in Central Virginia, particularly the Tri-Cities region.
+Lindsey is devoted to advocating for mental health in Central Virginia.
+She works primarily in the Tri-Cities.